MESAHub/mesa/colors/README.rst

-.. _custom_colors:
+.. _colors:

 ******
 Colors
 ******

-This test suite case demonstrates the functionality of the MESA ``colors`` module, a framework introduced in MESA r25.10.1 for calculating synthetic photometry and bolometric quantities during stellar evolution.
+The MESA ``colors`` module calculates synthetic photometry and bolometric quantities during stellar evolution.

 What is MESA colors?
 ====================

 MESA colors is a post-processing and runtime module that allows users to generate "observer-ready" data directly from stellar evolution models.
-Instead of limiting output to theoretical quantities like Luminosity (L`) and Surface Temperature (T_eff), the colors module computes:
+Instead of limiting output to theoretical quantities like Luminosity (L) and Surface Temperature (T_eff), the colors module computes:

 * **Bolometric Magnitude** (M_bol)
 * **Bolometric Flux** (F_bol)